SpellholdStudios/BP-BGT-Worldmap/README.md

 ## <a name="versions" id="versions"></a>Versions History

-##### Version 11.0.0 (Upcoming version...)
+##### Version 11.0.0 (27 January 2023)

-- Added new icons to BPBGTMAP.BAM file
-- BPBGTMAP.BAM v1 and v2 has same number of icons
 - New component for worldmap UI
 	1. BG2EE design
 	2. Dragonspear UI design
 - Worldmap UI automatically scale with the scale_ui option
+- Added new icons to BPBGTMAP.BAM file
+- BPBGTMAP.BAM v1 and v2 has same number of icons
-- EET and BPBGT-Worldmap has the same icon sequence (Modder's notes)
+- EET and BP-BGT-Worldmap has the same icon sequence (Modder's notes)
 - Added under bp-bgt-worldmap\docs a small modders tutorial (Modder's Notes)
 - Added river to the map image to better fit SoD original map
 - Added new areas (Soubar and Lyrar's Hold) for Shadows over Soubar modification
 - Added new areas (7 locations from Icewind Dale) for Region of Terror modification
 - Updated mods to use dedicated map icons:
-	- NTotSC (Northern Citadel)
+	- NTotSC (only Northern Citadel)
 	- Southern Edge
 	- Tangled Oak
 	- Tales of the Deep Garden